mcandre/docker-sh-slim/README.md

-# docker-sh-slim - a Docker container that launches a shell session for running multiple commands
+# docker-sh-slim - a slim Docker container that launches a shell session for running multiple commands

 # ABOUT